Viewing Modes and Display Settings

 Layer type visibility

-|Show/Hide Map Layers||toggles attribute map layer visibility for this viewport.
+The layer buttons determine which layer types are visible on a per-viewport basis.
 Selective rendering of layers can be used e.g. for rendering shapes in one viewport and geometries in another.

-|Show/Hide Graph Networks||toggles graph network visibility for this viewport.||F10|
+|Show/Hide Graph Networks||Toggles graph network visibility for this viewport.||F10|

-|Show/Hide Map Layers||toggles shape visibility for this viewport.||F11|
+|Show/Hide Shapes||Toggles shape visibility for this viewport.||F11|

-|Show/Hide Models||toggles model visibility for this viewport.||F12|
+|Show/Hide Models||Toggles model visibility for this viewport.||F12|

 Note: On Linux, visibility is mapped to SHIFT+F9, SHIFT+F10, SHIFT+F11, and SHIFT+F12 to avoid conflicts with key bindings of certain window managers.